Table of contents :

 The risks and challenges relating to the environment are identified as part of a dynamic process that draws on the Company’s expertise and lessons learned, which are incorporated in the HSE reference framework known as One MAESTRO (Management and Expectations Standards Toward Robust Operations).

 Being a responsible player in the world of energy also means contributing to the well-being of people by being a benchmark as a responsible employer.
 This ambition primarily concerns employees, whose commitment and skills are the main drivers of the Company's long-term performance.

 TotalEnergies has identified its main risks and challenges concerning human resources development:

-- attracting and retaining talent based on the key skills sought by the Company, while abiding by the principle of non-discrimination and equal opportunity;
+- attracting and retaining talents throughout their diversity based on the key skills sought by the Company, while abiding by the principle of non-discrimination and equal opportunity,

 - ensuring a high level of commitment based on respect for each other, an inclusive corporate culture and improved quality of life at work.

-The main challenges associated with the effects of TotalEnergies’ activities in terms of respect for human rights have been identified using the methodology set out in the United Nations Guiding Principles on business and human rights (UNGP) Reporting Framework relating to the “salient issues”, that is to say, the human rights at risk of the most severe negative impact through the Company’s activities or business relationships.
+The main challenges associated with the effects of the Company’s activities in terms of respect for human rights have been identified using the methodology set out in the United Nations Guiding Principles on business and human rights (UNGP) Reporting Framework relating to the “salient issues”, i.e., the human rights at risk of the most severe negative impact through the Company’s activities or business relationships.

-On this basis, TotalEnergies identified six salient risks subdivided across three key areas:
+On this basis, the Company identified six salient risks subdivided across three key areas:

 - human rights in the workplace of TotalEnergies’ employees as well as of the employees of its suppliers and other business partners: